AnasBawazir/WeatherDataAPI/README.md

 ## Installation

-- Clone the repository with `git clone https://github.com/your-repo/WeatherDataAPI.git`
+- Clone the repository with `git clone https://github.com/AnasBawazir/WeatherDataAPI`
 - Navigate to the project directory `cd WeatherDataAPI`
 - Copy the `.env.example` file and create a new `.env` file
 - Run `composer install`
+- Run `npm install`
 - Run `php artisan key:generate` to generate an application key
+- Run `php artisan ui vue`
+- Run `npm run watch` to start the WebSocket service
 - Run `php artisan serve` to start the development server
 - The application should now be accessible at http://localhost:8000